apify/actor-scraper/web-scraper/README.md

 the browser, but you don't need to worry about that.
 Using a simple web UI and a little of basic JavaScript, you can tweak it to serve almost any scraping need.

+## Getting Started
+If you're new to scraping or Apify, be sure to [visit our tutorial](https://apify.com/docs/scraping/web-scraper-tutorial) to walk you through creating your first scraping task step by step.

 ## Input
 Input is provided via the pre-configured UI.
 See the tooltips for more info on the available options.